The GeoLock® Street Creep Repair System provides a permanent, reliable solution for any home.

 Installing new expansion joints, combined with the Geo-Lock™ Wall Anchor System, is exactly what you need to stabilize foundations that have been damaged by street creep!
 Level Tech is experienced in applying the right techniques for your home.

 Call or contact us online to restore your foundation today!
-We serve homeowners in Monroe, Shreveport, Bossier City and areas nearby.
+We serve homeowners in Monroe, Shreveport, Ruston and areas nearby.

 The existing expansion joint between the driveway and garage is fully compressed.

 Even when the joint appears wide enough at the surface, the concrete may still be in contact underneath.
 This means that when the street expands with heat, your driveway is being pushed into the rest of your home.

 The foundation walls on either side of the garage door are being pushed inwards by the driveway slab.

 This is a sign that when the concrete pavement expanded and lengthened, pushing into the concrete driveway, there was insufficient compression space within the expansion joints.
 The only place for the driveway slab to go was through your garage walls.

 Gaps have formed behind the foundation walls on either side of the garage door as the garage slab is pushed rearward.

 Installing new expansion joints in the driveway and installing wall anchors will restore your foundation walls to structural stability.

 Basement walls or foundation walls are pushed out by the garage slab.